nainglinaung/gomanga/README.md

 ### -s, --site ###

-Selecting the website you wish to download. (eg. nhentai,mangareader,mangatown)
+Selecting the website you wish to download. (eg. nhentai,mangareader,mangatown...)

 ### -m, --manga ##